 Ray Blue is a soulful and tender saxophonist, composer and music educator.
 He is part of the New York scene and tours internationally.
 He has a big warm sound that captures you and holds you tight.
 He has 7 releases with his most recent projects on Jazzheads.
 His latest release Work remained on the Jazz Week Chart for more than two months, peaking at #7, and his holiday single, soon to be a classic, Have Yourself A Merry Little Christmas topped off at #2.
 Ray is earning considerable attention in the U.S. and Europe with his stellar band and his heartfelt soloing.
 A new recording featuring Kenny Barron on piano is scheduled to be released this fall 2021.

-Ray was born in 1950 in Portsmouth, Virginia and raised in Peekskill, New York.
+Ray was born in Portsmouth, Virginia and raised in Peekskill, New York.
 He was drawn to the music of Miles Davis and others but specifically to the tenor saxophone sounds of Stanley Turrentine, Gene Ammons, Ben Webster, John Coltrane, Jr. Walker and King Curtis.
 As a teenager he played in the school jazz band and an R&B/soul band where he learned a deep appreciation for the blues form.
 Ray earned a Bachelor’s degree from William Penn University and a Masters from the University of Iowa in Clinical Social Work, where he developed a deep interest in society and social psychology.

 Ray joined the New York jazz scene.
 He has built many meaningful relationships over the years.
 He studied at the Jazz Mobile and mentored with several jazz luminaries where he contributed as a leader, sideman and band member with some of the most notable names in jazz: Charles Davis, Paul Jeffries, Houston Person, Barry Harris, Ornette Coleman, Benny Golson, George Coleman, Kenny Barron, Kirk Lightsey, John Gilmore, Dr. Art Davis, John Patton, Benny Powell, Eddie Henderson, Charlie Persip, Wycliff Gordon, Bernard Purdie, Ted Curson, Joe Lee Wilson, The Sun Ra Arkestra, Cotton Club All Stars and many others.